Chien Lee: Esbjerg fB

-On 11 August 2021, after a bad start to the season, Hyballa resigned as manager of Esbjerg and was replaced by Roland Vrabec.
-He was dismissed in March 2022 after seven months, as the club was mathematically out of reach of promotion.
-Rafael van der Vaart was appointed caretaker coach.
-On 18 March, in a 3-0 home loss to Lyngby as the team was in a relegation battle, Esbjerg hooligans threw firecrackers onto the pitch and rioted after the game which resulted in multiple arrests.
-The club was finally relegated to the 2nd division in May 2022.

 FC Den Bosch

-In September 2021, Lee, together with Pacific Media Group, Partners Path Capital, Randy Frankel, and Krishen Sud acquired FC Den Bosch, a Dutch professional football club based 's-Hertogenbosch, Netherlands, Lee's 7th European football club investment.
+In September 2021, Lee became an investor in FC Den Bosch, a Dutch professional football club based 's-Hertogenbosch, Netherlands, Lee's 7th European football club investment.

 1. FC Kaiserslautern

-In March 2022, Lee became the co-owner of 1.
+In March 2022, Lee became a minority shareholder of 1.
 FC Kaiserslautern, one of Germany's most legendary clubs, based in Kaiserslautern, Rhineland-Palatinate.
 Founded in 1900 as FC Palatia Kaiserslautern and as a founding member of the Bundesliga, the club won the German championship on four occasions and the German Cup twice.
 1. FC Kaiserslautern is historically among the most successful football clubs in Germany, occupying 11th place in the all-time Bundesliga table.
 The club's international performances include reaching the Champions League quarter-finals in 1999 as well as two participations in the UEFA Cup semi-finals, Furthermore, Kaiserslautern's squad of the 1950s also formed the backbone of the Germany national team that won the 1954 World Cup, in what is called the Miracle of Bern (das Wunder von Bern) in Germany.
 The club, however, found itself in serious trouble in recent years, and was relegated to the second division for the second time in 2006.
 In 2018 the club was relegated to the third tier for the first time in club history.
 Lee pursued the investment in 1.
 FC Kaiserslautern as a long-term project in cooperation with club management, fans, and local partners to achieve a return to growth and success for the club.

 On May 24, 2022, during Lee's first year of investment, FC Kaiserslautern earned promotion back to the 2.
 Bundesliga.

+On May 25, 2024, Kaiserslautern reached the German Cup final (2024 DFB-Pokal final) for the first time in 21 years.